It's not the land that is broken but our relationship to it.

 Kendra Ward, LAc., MAOM, is a traditional Chinese medicine practitioner and herbalist.
 After twenty years in practice she has developed a style that fuses a sense of deep ecology and earth-honoring philosophies combined with Five Element and traditional Chinese medicine.
 She takes the best of these ancient systems and uses it as soul medicine to reclaim what it means to be a human on this planet right now.

-Kendra’s primary teachers are not the long-dead figures of history or dogma, but the land where she lives, her life-long meditation and spiritual practices, and the complex, honest, radiant human beings she has been fortunate to hold sacred space for in her healing practice.
+Kendra’s primary teachers are the land where she lives, her life-long meditation and spiritual practices, and the complex, honest, radiant human beings she has been fortunate to hold sacred space for in her healing practice.

 This course arose out of Kendra’s yearning to contribute something more to the spiritual maturation process we are needing at this time.
 Transforming our hearts and psyches from a human-centric view to an earth-centric view rests at the root of not only our health, but also a bigger, more radical cultural change.
 In this way, our grief, joy, and longing are gateways into a transformational shift in our understanding of what it means to be a beneficial human.